Pest information courtesy of USFS Fact Sheets:

 galls on the leaves.
 The galls are small but can be so

 numerous that individual leaves curl up.
-Galls are not serious, so chemical controls are ususally
+Galls are not serious, so chemical control

 Aphids infest maples.
 High populations can

 cause leaf drop.
 Another sign of heavy aphid

 infestation is honey dew on lower leaves and objects

 beneath the tree.

 Perhaps the most common is cottony maple scale.
 The

 insect forms a cottony mass on the lower sides of

 branches.
 Scales are usually controlled with horticultural oil sprays.